 Kale and Sweet Potato Gratin

-You’ll need an 8” by 8” (or similar volume) baking dish and large deep sauté pan.
+You’ll need a large baking dish and a large deep sauté pan.

 - 4 tablespoons butter and/or olive oil

 - 2 cups milk, half-and-half or cream

 - 1 pound kale, stemmed and roughly chopped